9sako6/9sako6.github.io/posts/prompt_command-env.md

 ![example of the prompt](/images/example-prompt-with-git-branch.webp)

-If `PROMPT_COMMAND` is not set, switching branches will leave the previous branch visible at the prompt.
+If `PROMPT_COMMAND` is not set, switching branches will leave the previous branch name at the prompt.
 Without `PROMPT_COMMAND`, we will have to do `source ~/.bashrc` manually or use git's `post-checkout` hook.

 # References